swent-group10/mvp-prd/template/9-design.md

     - Spoonacular API: Recognize ingredients in images and provide nutritional information.
     - For the MVP, plan to move to an in-house solution for higher accuracy.

-- Hilt, Room, Dagger, JaCoCo, SonarQube, JUnit, Mockito, Espresso, Firestore, Firebase Auth
+- Hilt, Room, Dagger, JaCoCo, SonarQube, JUnit, Mockito, Espresso, Firestore, Firebase Authentication

 ## Data Model